threefoldtech/substrate-research/smart-contract/readme.md

 > The client uses the keys of **Bob** the sign for transactions in all the examples.
 The user **Bob** is a dummy user created when the chain starts.

+If you want to run this example on a zos node: [get zos ready](./zos.md)

 ## Creating a contract for a Volume reservation

 Parameters: